yoannchb-pro/MoodleGPT/README.md

 - <b>Mouseover effect</b>: you will need to hover (or click for select) the question response to complete it automaticaly.
   <br/> ![Mouseover](./assets/mouseover.gif)
   <br/> ![Mouseover2](./assets/mouseover2.gif)
 - <b>Infinite try</b>: click as much as you want on the question (don't forget to reset the question).
+- <b>Save history</b>: allows you to create a conversation with ChatGPT by saving the previous question with its answer.
+However, note that it can consume a significant number of tokens.

 ## Internal Features